Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 the globe using a combination of Latitude and Longitude.
 However, these seem all of a muddle as they are alike and yet different.
 What Rudi needs is a way to structure his navigation to ensure that he does not mix them up.
 Even better, he is good friends with Larry and knows that he can trust the Raku [type system](https://docs.raku.org/language/typesystem) to get him home.
+In fact, Raku has a lot of ways to make the life of a reindeer|developer better, find out more at https://www.raku.org.

 Let's see how he does it: